-The focus of CYP IAPT is involving children, young people and parents to help the service create changes that fits with their needs.
-For example we run monthly young people workshops and patents coffee mornings to gather ideas from people who use our service on topics such as renovating the waiting room, re-designing CAMHS leaflets, and helping us to write policies, such as an internet safety policy.
-So we use suggestions from our users point of view to change the service in an important and meaningful way.
+The focus of CYP IAPT is involving young people and parents to help the service create changes that fit with their needs.
+We use suggestions from our users point of view to change the service in an important and meaningful way.

 Making changes to the way therapists work: